top of page

 Unmarried Partnerships in the UK:

-In order to qualify for FLR as an Unmarried Partner, Applicant and their long-term partner will need to demonstrate that they have been in a unmarried relationship akin to marriage / civil partnership for a minimum period of 24 months.
+In order to qualify for visa as an Unmarried Partner, Applicant and their long-term partner will need to demonstrate that they have been in a unmarried relationship akin to marriage / civil partnership for a minimum period of 24 months.
 This is normally demonstrated through co-habitation together.

 Unmarried Partnerships outside the UK: